 Collection of the race of the driver is only one of many obstacles for analyzing racial profiling in Utah.
-Although collection and analysis of multiple data elements may never allow researchers to definitively conclude racial profiling is occurring, using many of the additional elements described in this report could pinpoint real disparities that individual agencies would be able to further investigate.
+Although collection and analysis of multiple data elements may never allow researchers to definitively conclude racial profiling is occurring, using many of the additional elements described in this report could pinpoint real disparities that individual agencies would need to further investigate.
 These additional data elements are necessary for benchmarking, as well as for identifying those high discretionary and low visibility stops where racial profiling is most likely to occur.
-Statewide collection of additional data elements would create a burden on police officers and police departments statewide, in terms of information technology development costs and data entry time during stops.
-Utah policymakers must balance the burden on law enforcement against their desire to truly examine the issue of racial profiling.
+Statewide collection of additional data elements would create a burden on police officers and police departments statewide, in terms of infrastructure development and data entry time during stops.
+Utah policymakers must balance this burden on law enforcement against their desire to critically examine the issue of racial profiling.
+One way Utah may study the issue of biased policing would be to replicate the survey conducted by the Department of Justice.
+Although a survey would not pinpoint geographic locations where bias may be occurring, it would provide insight into the issue specific to Utah without further burdening law enforcement through additional data collection.
+This survey could be conducted by CCJJ for a very marginal cost.